yngvem/PDImaging/README.md

 5. Start on segmentation algorithms.

 ## About me
-I am a graduate student, studying biophysics and image processing at the Norwegian University of Life Sciences, with goals of writing a PhD within one of those fields.
-I can be reached by e-mail at yngve.m.moe@gmail.com.
+I am a graduate student on my first year of a Masters degree in image processing and computational biology at the Norwegian University of Life Sciences, with goals of writing a PhD within one of those fields.

+Feel free to contact me at yngve.m.moe@gmail.com.